Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 Can I Take Sumatriptan While Pregnant or Breastfeeding?

-Pregnancy: Sumatriptan is not routinely recommended during pregnancy unless advised by your doctor.
+It is not routinely recommended during pregnancy unless expressly advised by your doctor.
 Some studies suggest a possible risk during later trimesters, so always consult a healthcare professional first.

-Breastfeeding: Sumatriptan is generally considered safe to use while breastfeeding, as only small amounts pass into breast milk.
-Speak to your doctor or health visitor to ensure it's suitable for you and your baby.
+Regarding Sumatriptan breastfeeding guidelines, usage is generally considered safe, as only very small amounts pass into breast milk.
+However, always speak to your doctor or health visitor to ensure it is fully suitable for you and your baby.

 What Are the Side Effects of Sumatriptan?